jennytran101/School_District_Analysis/School_District_Analysis/README.md

     5. Johnson High School with 53.54% overall passing

-- How does replacing the ninth-grade scores affect the following:
+- How does replacing the ninth-grade scores affect the following?

-  - Math and reading scores by grade
+  - Math and reading scores by grade:
 Math score is affected by Thomas High School ninth grade, there is a missing Math grade for 9th grade

 Reading score is affected by Thomas High School ninth grade, there is a missing Reading grade for 9th grade

-  - Scores by school spending
+  - Scores by school spending:
 If we compare 4 spending range, we can can the range between $645and $675 gets the lowers overall passing (54%) because it has the low % passing Math (which is 66%)

-  - Scores by school size
+  - Scores by school size:
 In 3 range of the school size, we can see the large size (2000-5000) get the low % overall passing grade which is 58%.
 It is affected because the average math and % passing Math is below 80

-  - Scores by school type
+  - Scores by school type:
 The students at the charter schools have overall passing grade is 90% which is much more than the % overall passing grade of the students at the district schools which is 54%.
 The district schools got the % passing grade Math is 67% which is 27% less than charter schools.